panda3d/panda3d-docs/reference/index.rst

 .. only:: cpp

-   Since this module is written in Python, it is not available to C++ users.
+   Since this module is written in Python, it is not available to C++ programs.
    To switch to the Python version of the manual, use the link in the sidebar.